THE LONDON TIMES

 Crown Prince Ludwig, 24, known for his wandering eye, appeared smitten with his bride, however, whom he had only met a few days before.
-(It is also rumoured that she resolutely and absolutely refused his invitations to his bedchamber before the wedding.)
-He also must have felt some sense of satisfaction for winning the princess, solidifying his position in both Bavaria and Saxony, and irking Napoleon in the process.
+(It is also rumoured that she resolutely and absolutely refused his invitations to his bedchamber before the wedding.
+He sought solace elsewhere.)
+He also must have felt some sense of satisfaction for winning the princess, solidifying his position in both Bavaria and Saxony, and irking Napoleon in the process as a schoolboy might.
 It is well-known that Ludwig has little love for Napoleon, unlike his father, who is much more than mere cosy with the French emperor.

 The wedding was non-denominational, due to the fact that the Crown Prince Ludwig is Roman Catholic, and Therese is a Lutheran.
 Prior to the wedding the men took part in baumstamm sägen (log sawing), and the engaged couple had a polterabend (plate-smashing), with a few close friends and family.

 Update: October 24th, 1810, Munich: The wedding reception of Crown Prince Ludwig and Princess Therese, took place this past October 17th, on the large meadow southwest of Munich.
-It was a picture-perfect ‘Altweiber’ (old widow) summer’s day.
+It was a picture-perfect ‘Altweibersommer’ (old widow’s summer) day.

 Much beef, pork and chicken was served to the nearly 35,000 guests.
 Some wine was provided for the upper-classes to imbibe, but the regular ‘Volk’ had to provide their own drink.
 All who attended wished the new couple ‘viel Glück’ (much happiness), and many children.
 The finale of the reception was a horse race.
 It was won by the National Guard Cavalryman and hackney coachman Franz Baumgartner.
 Unconfirmed reports allege he was the person who actually proposed the race.

-Due to the overwhelming success of this year’s party, with much adoration for the Wittelbach family apparent, there are plans already underway (a German characteristic) to have another festival next year, and to showcase the latest Bavarian farm equipment, in addition to the horse race.
+Due to the overwhelming success of this year’s party, with much adoration for the Wittelsbach family apparent, there are plans already underway (a German characteristic) to have another festival next year, and to showcase the latest Bavarian farm equipment, in addition to the horse race.
 Discussions are underway with local breweries to procure proper beverages for the populace.
 Perhaps international guests will attend.
 It would be an opportunity for much of Europe to experience Bavaria, this land of tradition and innovation, that is as old as Charlemagne.